 The Ergon* Fellowship is a ten month programme designed to equip workplace disciples.
-The aim is to establish a small Christ-centred community whose understanding of God's word and mission for those in paid employment will transform their experience and impact as kingdom professionals.
-It is designed for those in the first third of their career (we expect candidates to be aged between 25-35 with at least two years employement experience).
+The aim is to establish a small Christ-centred community whose understanding of God's word and mission for those in paid employment will transform their experience and impact as kingdom professionals. (*Ergon from the Greek for work or worker)

 For more details click on the image below.

 Fellows will be selected from applicants best able to demonstrate:

-1) commitment to their work
+Commitment to their work

 Other contributors: External speakers and leading members of All Souls who will serve as mentors.

-Opportunity to learn from experienced church leaders and Christians active in various spheres of the marketplace
+Learn from experienced church leaders and Christians active in various spheres of the marketplace

-Increased biblical worldview depth and sustainability
+Develop a biblical worldview which has depth and will promote sustainability

 Prayerfully consider the work God has called you to and what this may mean for the future